Frequently Asked Questions

 We accept monetary donations the following ways:

-- credit card on our website
+- credit card or Paypal on our website

-- cash, check and credit card in person at one of our locations
+- cash, check, and credit card in person at one of our locations

 - credit card over the phone